De Excidio et Conquestu Britanniae: Part II

 The reason for Gildas's disaffection for these individuals is unknown.
 He was selective in his choice of kings, as he had no comments concerning the kings of the other British kingdoms that were thriving at the time, such as Rheged, Gododdin, Glywysing, Brycheiniog, Ceredigion, Powys, Elmet, or the kingdoms of southern England.

 Constantine is obscure.
-His Damnonia is generally identified with the kingdom of Dumnonia in southwestern Britain.
+His Damnonia is generally identified with the kingdom of Dumnonia in present-day South West England.
 A number of later traditions refer to a king of this name in the area.
 Some scholars note the possibility that Gildas instead intended the area of the Damnonii in western Scotland, though Thomas D. O'Sullivan considers this unlikely.

 Aurelius Conanus, also called Caninus, cannot be connected to any particular region of Britain.
 John Edward Lloyd suggests a connection between this king and the descendants of the great hero Ambrosius Aurelianus mentioned previously by Gildas; if this is true his kingdom may have been located somewhere in territory subsequently taken by the Anglo-Saxons.
 If the form Caninus should be connected with the Cuna(g)nus found in 6th-century writings, the result in the later royal genealogies would be Cynan, a commonly occurring name.
 However, this is a speculation.